Man Utd vs Arsenal: Paul Pogba risking his legacy with struggles at Old Trafford | Goal.com

 Pogba is far from lazy, but there are no stories of him taking Scott McTominay, Marcus Rashford or Mason Greenwood to one side and imparting his knowledge on them.
 He is not leading by example and is showing himself to be an unreliable foundation to the side Ole Gunnar Solskjaer hopes to build.

-When the Frenchman returned to Manchester in 2016, he was supposed to be the catalyst – along with fellow arrivals Zlatan Ibrahimovic and Jose Mourinho – for Man Utd’s rebirth.
+When Pogba returned to Manchester in 2016, he was supposed to be the catalyst – along with fellow arrivals Ibrahimovic and Mourinho – for United's rebirth.

 Next summer, Zidane may not even be at Real, and there may be no club willing to take a risk on a player who will likely be coming off the back of four inconsistent and unfulfilled seasons.
 Even United fans have started to turn on him.
 As Parker points out: "Every footballer wants their ego to be massaged, but he is missing a golden opportunity to be remembered."